 Kerryan Ashley (2015) – After graduating from the University of Connecticut with a degree in Health Science, she was accepted into a Master’s program at Quinnipiac University.
 In the fall she will enroll in the Master’s of Health Science program in Biomedical Sciences at Quinnipiac.
 She plans to enroll in medical school after obtaining her Master’s degree.

 Jake Rinaldi (2016) - After completing his Bachelor’s degree at Williams College, where he spent time studying in China, he received an internship at CICC, one of China’s largest banks.
-He recently was named a Herchel Smith Fellow with a full scholarship to the University of Cambridge for a graduate program in the United Kingdom and is planning to enroll there in the Fall.
+He recently was named a Herchel Smith Fellow with a full scholarship to the University of Cambridge for a graduate program in the United Kingdom and is planning to enroll there in the Fall of 2020.

-Ireland Gilmore (2016) - After graduating from the University of Connecticut in just 3 1/2 years and was a Dean’s List student, she is currently deciding which Law School she plans to attend in the Fall.
+Ireland Gilmore (2016) - After graduating from the University of Connecticut in just 3 1/2 years as a Dean’s List student, she will be attending Law School at UConn in the fall.

-Eunices Franco (2016) - She graduated from the University of Connecticut with a degree in Health Science and was a Dean’s List student.
-She has been admitted to a Master’s program in Public Health.
+Eunices Franco (2016) - Graduated from the University of Connecticut with a degree in Health Science and was a Dean’s List student.
+She has been admitted to a Master’s program in Public Health at UConn.